 - 2.1 To re-prioritise the Council's duties information on all Council functions was required.
 Over 270 functions were identified in the Council.
 The extent of their statutory requirement was clarified with staff1.
 These functions were subsequently grouped according to the five outcomes agreed at Council on 29th June.
-The large scale of Council activity within each outcome led to grouping them into supporting outcomes, which may also be helpful when the Board comes to consider the structure and management of Council operations between December and March.
+The large scale of Council activity within each outcome led to grouping them into supporting outcomes.
 Booklet A lists all of the functions identified, grouped by the outcomes agreed and the extent to which they are statutory or discretionary. - 2.2 Further information on the functions was provided to Board Members working in small groups.
-This included: - Any further detail on legislative requirements for the function; - The budget attached to them if identifiable, and if the revenue budget was reduced for 2016/17; - Corporate performance data (SPIs, KPIs and benchmarked indicators); - Public satisfaction from the annual surveys of the Citizens' Panel; and - Whether there are procurement contracts for them ending within 24 months. - 2.3 The small groups then developed proposals for: - 1.
-Prioritising the function as essential or desirable; - 2.
-Whether the function should be part of an early review to enable Phase 3 to begin; - 3.
-Whether the functions for that outcome were sufficient to achieve it or whether there were gaps in provision or new approaches needed to be designed-in to redesign. - 2.4 The proposals from the small groups were then considered and challenged in Board workshops.
+This included: - Any further detail on legislative requirements for the function; - The budget attached to them if identifiable, and if the revenue budget was reduced for 2016/17: - Corporate performance data (SPIs, KPIs and benchmarked indicators); - Public satisfaction from the annual surveys of the Citizens' Panel; and - Whether there are procurement contracts for them ending within 24 months. - 2.3 The small groups then developed proposals for: - 1.
+Prioritising the function as essential or desirable: - 2.
+Whether the function should be part of an early review to enable Phase 3 to begin; - Whether the functions for that outcome were sufficient to achieve it or whether there were gaps in provision or new approaches needed to be designed-in to redesign. - 2.4 The proposals from the small groups were then considered and challenged in Board workshops.

-3. Proposals on re-prioritisation and functions for early review arising from workshops with the Board.
-It also includes whether functions were regarded by Members as essential or desirable.
-This provides a long list of around 120 functions proposed for review.
+3. Proposals on re-prioritisation and functions for early review lists the options that can be considered in the reviews.

+3.1 Booklet B includes all of the functions proposed for review or other action as agreed by the Board.
+It also includes the Board's view on whether the functions are seen as essential or desirable.
+This provides a long list of around 120 functions recommended for review.
+The introduction to the booklet describes the process in creating the long list, provides some definitions and